EricMFink/Akademicky/_casebook/chap3.md

 ### Constitutional Limit Statutes

-_Constitutional limit_ long-arm statutes grant a state's courts jurisdiction to the full extent permitted under the Constitution.
-California was the first state to adopt this type of long-arm statute:
+This type of long-arm statute grants a state's courts jurisdiction to the full extent permitted under the Constitution.
+The California long-arm statute is an example:

 <div class="legal-code">